Part 4 in a series of tutorials on value investing: A step by step guide to the process I use to evaluate a new stock.

 Special Situations

-The turnaround is a special situation that is a good example of this.
-I talked about this in the last chapter.
+The turnaround is a special situation that is another good example of this.
 These are formerly successful companies that have been hit hard by some internal or external headwind which, after careful examination, you feel to be temporary.
 It could be something as simple as a recession driving down the profits at a cyclical company to exceptionally low levels or it could be something more company specific like an advertising campaign gone horribly wrong that impacts earnings in the short term but whose effects will fade once the company repairs its reputation.

 In these turnaround situations, I’ll go back and use an earnings figure from before the downturn began as my baseline earnings number.
 Investors refer to this number as the company’s “peak earnings”.
 As often as not, the company in question is losing money currently, so using trailing earnings as my baseline is not even an option.
 I’ll want to be pretty sure that the downturn is temporary, and I’ll pay extra close attention to the balance sheet (the amount of debt the company is carrying) in these situations.
-If the company is losing money, ideally I’d like it to be cash flow positive, which essentially means that if I add back in the depreciation and amortisation expenses, which don’t involve actual cash outlays, then the company isn’t actually hemorrhaging money and can hang on for awhile at least.
+If the company is losing money, ideally I’d like it to be cash flow positive, which essentially means that if I add back in the depreciation and amortization expenses, which don’t involve actual cash outlays, then the company isn’t actually hemorrhaging money and if it can postpone any significant capital investment it should be able to hang on for a few years at least.

 I’ll use the company’s earnings from before the downturn began as my baseline, but I’ll often “dumb down” these peak earnings to reflect the fact that I can’t really be sure that the company will completely regain its footing.
 As a rough rule of thumb, I’ll multiply the previous peak earnings by 0.75 (giving them a 25% haircut) to get my estimate of future expected baseline earnings.

 Another situation in which my baseline earnings could differ from a straight-forward calculation of current, trailing 12 month earnings is with a highly cyclical company, one whose earnings go through frequent booms and busts.
-In this case, I’ll sometimes use an average earnings figure for my baseline, calculated by applying an average profit margin or return on equity (profit as a percent of sales or book value) to the current sales or book value of the company.
-The idea here being that if the company has grown significantly over the past 10 years, then simply taking an average of the last 10 years’ worth of earnings will underestimate the current earnings power of the company.
-Taking an average profit margin or ROE instead and applying that to the current sales or book value, which tend to be more stable than earnings, should give a better estimate.
-And if I’m really being obsessive about it (and of course I am), I’ll then multiply the average earnings number by 1.15 to mirror the typical cyclicality of the market and boost this average earnings number up to a level that is more directly comparable to the trailing earnings estimates I use for most companies (which do not factor in the temporary ravages of recessions).
+In this case, I’ll sometimes use an average earnings figure for my baseline, calculated by applying an average profit margin to the current sales of the company.
+The reason I use an average profit margin instead of just taking a simple average of the actual earnings numbers is that if the company has grown over time then average earnings will underestimate the current earnings potential of the company.
+Taking an average profit margin instead and applying that to the current sales, which tend to be more stable than earnings, should give a better estimate.

 Sales, Earnings And Book Value: A Magical Trio

 While I have been flogging the earnings side of the equation, there are a couple of ancillary data points that are also crucial to my full understanding of a company, namely sales and book value (shareholder’s equity).
 These two items are much less open to interpretation than earnings are, and you can probably just safely pluck them from one of a variety of online financial sites.
+(TIKR.com is an excellent resource in this regard.
+Not free, but not horrendously expensive either.)
 If you’re not blessed with a subscription to a financial data provider, you can always resort to copying these numbers from the company’s own annual reports.
-As with earnings, you’d like to record these numbers going back 10 or 15 years to see how they have evolved over time.
+As with earnings, you’d like to record these numbers going back 15 or 20 years to see how they have evolved over time.

-The interplay between these three key numbers can contain some important insights.
-Return on equity, for example is the earnings divided by the book value and it gives you some sense of how quickly the company might be able to grow.
-If it can earn a high return (ie a high profit) on its book value, then that implies that it doesn’t need big infusions of outside capital to grow.
-Similarly, a high profit margin (earnings divided by sales) means the company is very good at converting incremental sales into profits and this too could potentially point to higher growth.
+The interplay between these three key numbers and their evolution over time can contain some important insights.
+Return on equity, for example is the earnings divided by the book value and a high ROE can signal an asset-light company that isn’t constrained by the need for additional capital to grow.
+Similarly, a high profit margin (earnings divided by sales) means the company is very good at converting incremental sales into profits and this too could potentially point to higher growth or a stronger competitive position in the marketplace.

 If profit margins have changed over time then that can be an important clue as well.
 If they are increasing, that means the company is getting better at converting it’s sales into profits.
-It could be simply that the company is enjoying economies of scale as it grows, in which case profits may sustainably be growing faster than revenues.
-However, it could also be that the company has been cutting costs by firing staff and reducing research and development expenses.
-I’d be more concerned in this case that the boost in profits was not sustainable.
+It could be simply that the company is enjoying economies of scale as it grows, in which case this trend may continue and profits may continue to rise.
+But if those higher profit margins were earned as a result of the company cutting costs by firing staff and reducing research and development expenses, I’d be far more concerned that the profit boost was not sustainable.

 Both book value and sales tend to be more stable from one year to the next than profits and so can give you a better read on what the long-term trend is.
 Of the three, I’ll often put the most weight on the long-term sales growth trend when I make my growth rate estimates.